Climate change in the Philippines: Infrastructure

-Rising sea levels, heavy rainfall and flooding, and strong typhoons pose an enormous risk to the Philippines’ infrastructure.
-45% of Philippines’ urban population lives in informal settlements with already weak infrastructure and are extremely vulnerable to flooding and typhoons.
+Rising sea levels, heavy rainfall and flooding, and strong typhoons pose an enormous risk to the Philippines' infrastructure.
+45% of Philippines' urban population lives in informal settlements with already weak infrastructure and are extremely vulnerable to flooding and typhoons.
 A giant storm would wreak havoc on these informal settlements and cause the deaths and displacement of millions of people who inhabit 25 different coastline cities.
 These natural disasters will also cause millions of dollars in damages to urban infrastructure like bridges and roads.
 In 2009, Tropical Storm Ketsana cost the Philippines $33 million to repair damaged roads and bridges.

 Energy

 Climate change could simultaneously reduce the Philippines' supply of energy and increase its demand for energy.
 The increased chance of extreme weather events would reduce hydropower production, which accounts for 20% of the country's energy supply, as well as cause widespread damage to energy infrastructure and services.
 There will be more power outages on average in addition to an increased demand for power, specifically cooling.

+As of 2019, coal accounted for about half of the Philippines' electricity supply.
+In 2020, the government said that it will follow a mixed energy strategy and announced a ban on new coal power plants.